aipachakutiqwan/web-crawler/README.md

 ![img.png](resources/crawler-architecture.png)

-As bonus, it was implemented a client webservices which will be deployed in any client region (In this example, in America).
+As bonus, it was implemented a client webservices which will be deployed in any client region (In this example, America).
-The Europe Orchestrator webservice will call this webservice to collect logs from America.
+The Europe Orchestrator webservice will call this webservice to collect monitoring logs from America.

 For start up the client API web service, run uvicorn on port **8082** with the following script.